OpenEMR RCM Setup Guide: Billing, Claims & Denial Management

 • Export to Excel and use with external dashboards or BI solutions like Power BI or Tableau.

-8. Security, Compliance, and Audit Trails
+8. HIPAA Compliance, Security, and Audit Logs in OpenEMR

 Ensure your RCM process is compliant with HIPAA and other regulatory criteria.